-A hard shell helmet, like the Black Diamond Half Dome, offers better durability at a lower price compared to a soft shell helmet.
-The drawbacks are that they are heavier, offer less protection on the sides, and often aren’t as stylish as their soft-shell counterparts.
+A hard shell helmet, like the Black Diamond Halfdome, offers better durability at a lower price compared to a soft shell helmet.
+They come in either one size fits most like the Edelrid Zodiac II or two sizes S/M or M/L like the half dome.
+The drawback of a hard shell helmet are that they are heavier, offer less protection on the sides, and often aren’t as stylish as their soft-shell counterparts.

 These helmets are great for belaying or climbing below other groups on multi-pitch climbs as they offer excellent protection against rock fall.
 Unfortunately, they tend to not be as good as protecting a climber’s head during a fall where they are more likely to impact the sides and back of the head.

-A soft-shell helmet, such as the Trango Halo is made from polycarbonate and serves as a lightweight shield that provides good all-over coverage to the head.
+A soft-shell helmet, such as the Petzl Meteor is made from polycarbonate and serves as a lightweight shield that provides good all-over coverage to the head.
 In addition to being lightweight, they tend to be well-ventilated, which helps keep your head cool on those intense send attempts.

 The drawbacks are that they are more expensive and less durable than a hard-shell helmet.
 Because of the way they are designed, manufacturers recommend that they be retired immediately upon any impact that causes deformation in the helmet.

 There have been a few innovations in the climbing helmet world recently.
 Companies are starting to come out with hybrid soft/hard-shell options, such as the Mammut Wall Rider.
 This allows for greater side and back protection while maintaining the important sturdiness that protects the top of the head from falling objects.
-The Wall Rider also comes in a Multi-Directonal Impact System ("MIPS") model, which incorporates unique technology to further soften any impacts.
+There are models such as the Black Diamond Vision MIPS that include the Multi-Directonal Impact System ("MIPS") feature, which incorporates a unique technology to further soften any impacts.